-But many organizations are slow to realize this.
-They cling to a rigid model of fixed working time and presence better suited to the industrial age than the digital age.
+Many organizations still cling to a rigid model of fixed working time and presence better suited to the industrial age than the digital age.
 Managers often equate status with a misguided belief in their ability to control people.
-Long hours remain the rule, irrespective of whether they improve performance.
+Long hours remain the rule in many workplaces, irrespective of whether they improve performance.

-- Why current flexible work arrangements fail to achieve the business benefits of a wholesale shift to an autonomous work culture
+- Why current flexible work arrangements fail to achieve the business benefits of a wholesale shift to an agile work culture

-- Why 21st century work requires leadership styles that play to female strengths
+- Why 21st century work requires distinct leadership styles

-- Why offices of the future will be meeting places rather than workplaces
+- Why offices are becoming meeting places rather than workplaces

-- How managers can help virtual teams to collaborate and ensure that technology is our servant, not our master
+- How to ensure that technology is our servant, not our master

-This is not crystal ball gazing.
+Future Work is not crystal ball gazing.
 A growing number of organizations are showing the way.
-It takes bold leadership and a break with old habits.
+It requires bold leadership and a break with old habits.
 But future work will not wait for those who fail to grasp the opportunities now.